MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ### View your personal tab

-In the navigation bar located at the far left in Teams, select the ellipses &#x25CF;&#x25CF;&#x25CF; and choose your app from the list.
+In the navigation bar at the far left in Teams, select ellipses &#x25CF;&#x25CF;&#x25CF; and choose your app.

 # [ASP.NET Core](#tab/aspnetcore)

 ### Create a custom personal tab using ASP.NET Core

 You can create a custom personal tab using C# and ASP.NET Core Razor pages.
-[App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) is also used to finalize your app manifest and deploy your tab to Teams.
+[App Studio](~/concepts/build-and-test/app-studio-overview.md) is also used to complete your app manifest and deploy your tab to Teams.

 ### Prerequisites for personal tab